 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: [1].
+Claudia Compagnucci: This technique can extend its benefits to understand the growth rate of different iPSCs derived from individuals with specific genetic disorders[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera